no carbs food list

 Why not make some lettuce wrap tacos for those who enjoy Mexican cuisine?
 Instead of traditional taco shells or tortillas, use large lettuce leaves as the base.
 Fill them with seasoned ground beef or turkey and top with salsa, guacamole, and shredded cheese.
 It’s a delicious way to satisfy your taco cravings without the extra carbs.

-Lettuce wrap tacos, filled with seasoned ground beef or turkey and topped with salsa, guacamole, and shredded cheese
+lettuce wrap tacos, filled with seasoned ground beef or turkey and topped with salsa, guacamole, and shredded cheese

 Snacks That Won’t Ruin Your Low-Carb Diet